sylviahipp/KukulaHipp/README.md

     * This folder contains extraneous datasets downloaded for initial exploration but that were ultimately not included in our final analysis.

-## Folder structure, file formats, and naming conventions
+## Folder structure

-- `~/`: Base repository includes README file and final report (.Rmd and PDF files)
+- `~/`: Base repository includes README file and final report (Rmd and PDF files)
 - `~/Analysis`: Analysis folder includes .Rmd files used for initial data wrangling and analysis to inform the content of our final report.
+    * Named according to the content of each analysis
 - `~/Data/Raw`: Includes all raw data downloaded for analysis and initial data exploration
     * Naming of all files are as downloaded directly from the source
 - `~/Data/Metadata`: Includes all metadata files published in support of the datasets used in our analyses